Prescription weight loss that puts you first

 Topiramate was first an anti-seizure medication that can also be used to prevent migraines in some people.
 However, it can also be an effective component of a multi-pronged weight loss approach.

 Topiramate targets neurotransmitters (brain chemicals) like gamma-aminobutyric acid (GABA) and glutamate.
-This helps regulate appetite and keeps you feeling full for longer after eating.
+It may help regulate appetite and promote weight loss.

 The medication may also support weight loss goals by influencing how your body processes energy.